Cisco25/pinoccio-capacitive-backpack/README.md

 ============================
 Circuit, code and information for the Pinoccio capacitive backpack

+** VERSION 0.1 **

-To view layout and order this backpack from OSH Park: http://oshpark.com/shared_projects/NBBgAHbW
+To view layout and order backpack from OSH Park: http://oshpark.com/shared_projects/NBBgAHbW

 To get started with P-I-N-O capacitive touches:
 - Jump 4x resistors footprints R2 to R5